MacQuesten History, Family Crest & Coats of Arms

+MacQuesten is an ancient Viking-Scottish name derived from Huchon, a diminutive form of Hugh.
 Patronymic surnames arose out of the vernacular and religious given name traditions.
 This name is the equivalent of Hugh in the vernacular of Scotland.
+Today, the plural form of the name is more popular as in "Hutchins" or "Hutchens," but years ago the singular form was far more common.

 Early Origins of the MacQuesten family